RIPE-NCC/rpki-ta-0/README.md

 Changelog
 ---------

+### main:
+  * Updated github actions
+  * Add feature to revoke objects that TA0 knows off, but are not requested (e.g. leftover files on manifest).

 ### 0.3.5:
   * Removed explicit license from all files.
   * Save backup of trust anchor state when saving